tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 As long as you **keep immersing**, everything will eventually become clear on its own.

-When going through a grammar guide, simply read the explanation of what a structures means, and don't make any more effort to master it.
+When going through a grammar guide, simply read the explanation of what a structure means, and don't make any more effort to master it.
 Just notice it each time it comes up in your immersion and focus on understanding the message being conveyed without attention to details.